 5. Nursing

-Nursing is a broad and essential part of the healthcare team, providing care and assistance in a variety of venues such as hospitals, clinics, community centers, and home care.
-Nurses evaluate patients’ health issues and needs, create and implement nursing care plans, and keep medical records.
+Nursing is an essential part of healthcare, providing care in a variety of venues, including hospitals, clinics, and community centers.
+Nurses assist doctors, evaluate patients’ health issues and needs, create and implement care plans, and keep medical records.
+It’s important to note that getting a nursing degree doesn’t automatically make you a nurse; in order to actually practice, you will need to earn a nursing license.

 Hard Science Majors